gurkavcu/BookSale/README.md

 # Book Sale Application
 This is a simple frontend for book selling application.
-We are using angularjs to show some simple bindings and using localstorage to cache some user data.
+We are using angularjs to show some simple bindings and browser's localstorage to cache some user data.

 ## Requirements
 *   NodeJS & Npm